morph-l2/morph-doc/src/docs/protocol/DeSequencers.md

 The consensus module is responsible for reaching consensus on block production, while L2 Node provides user transaction data for the consensus layer and also executes successfully-consensed L2 blocks through integration with the L2Geth execution layer.

-We use the tendermint-BFT consensus algorithm to determine the blocks of Layer2 and adjust it to fit the logic of L2 block generation.
+We use the tendermint-BFT consensus algorithm to determine the blocks of Layer 2 and adjust it to fit the logic of L2 block generation.

 ## Block Consensus Process